lammps/lammps/doc/src/create_atoms.rst

 Binary STL files (e.g. as frequently offered for 3d-printing) can be converted to ASCII with the :ref:`stl_bin2txt tool <stlconvert>`.
 The use of the *units box* option is required.
-A particle is created at the center of the triangle unless the average distance of the triangle vertices from its center is larger than the *radthresh* value.
+A particle is created at the center of each triangle unless the average distance of the triangle vertices from its center is larger than the *radthresh* value.
 This value defaults to the lattice spacing in x direction, but can be set as an optional keyword.
 In case the triangle size is over the threshold,